 private loop.
 A freestanding arbitrated loop with no fabric attachment.
+See also arbitrated loop.

 program temporary fix (PTF).
 A temporary solution or bypass of a problem diagnosed by IBM in a current unaltered release of the program.

 PTF.
 See program temporary fix.